rustam-tolipov/rails-warehouse-microservices/README.md

 * Sidekiq auto-refresh every 5 minutes (like a goldfish memory reset)
 * Materialized views for speed (aka SQL cheat codes)

-## ✨ Inspiration

-Oh, by the way — if you're wondering why this README feels different from other dev projects, you're not alone.

-I’ve watched a few too many [Let’s Game It Out](https://www.youtube.com/@LetsGameItOut) videos, and I think that chaos energy slipped in here.
-It wasn’t the plan — it just happened.

----

 ## ⚙️ Future Plans

 * Health check endpoints (to prove we’re still alive)